monsieurgui/cafe-des-artistes/memory.md

   - Reduced thread queue size from 4096 to 512
   - Added buffer size parameter
   - Improved thread handling
+- [x] **Updated discord.py** from custom fix branch to official v2.5.2+:
+  - The DA-344/d.py fix/voice-issues branch was removed (likely merged)
+  - Switched to official discord.py release which should include the voice fixes

 ## Testing Required:
 - [ ] User to test bot with YouTube videos